xasos/Notice/README.md

 ## What is Notice?

-Notice is a push notification system for school/club announcements built in AngularJS/Ionic.
+Notice is a push notification system for school/club announcements built with AngularJS.
 Features announcements by club/activity and push notifications.

 Built as part of the App Development Course (M257).